 10.3.
-Records relating to risk assessment and enhanced due diligence checks must be retained in accordance with the Party's statutory and other obligations and for a minimum period of five years from the last donation, and may be kept for as long as is necessary in view of any ongoing relationship with the donor and according to the level of risk.
+Records relating to risk assessment and due diligence checks will be retained in accordance with the Party's statutory and other obligations and for a minimum period of five years from the last donation, and may be kept for as long as is necessary in view of any ongoing relationship with the donor and according to the level of risk and/or other obligations on the Party.

 10.4.
-All records must be kept securely in accordance with data protection, confidentiality and other obligations for a minimum period of five years.
+All records will be kept securely in accordance with data protection, confidentiality and other obligations for a minimum period of five years.
 Those subject to due diligence checks should be notified that their data will be retained for such purposes.

-10.5 The Party will ensure that this policy is kept up-to-date and reviewed annually.
+10.5 The Party will ensure that this policy is kept up-to-date and review it annually.